openvinotoolkit/openvino/docs/Extensibility_UG/Intro.md

 Defining a new custom operation basically consists of two parts:

 1. Definition of operation semantics in OpenVINO, the code that describes how this operation should be inferred consuming input tensor(s) and producing output tensor(s).
-The implementation of execution kernels for [GPU](./GPU_Extensibility.md) and [VPU](./VPU_Extensibility.md) are described in separate guides.
+The implementation of execution kernels for [GPU](./GPU_Extensibility.md) and [VPU](./VPU_Extensibility.md) is described in separate guides.

 2. Mapping rule that facilitates conversion of framework operation representation to OpenVINO defined operation semantics.